LujainAlthobaiti/Speech_recognition/README.md

 A new instance of the webkitSpeechRecognition class is created and assigned to the recognition variable.
 This class is a built-in browser API for speech recognition.
 The lang property of the recognition object is set to "en-GB", indicating that the recognition will be performed using British English.
-The onresult event handler is defined for the recognition object.
+The onresult event handler is defined as the recognition object.
 This handler is triggered when speech is recognized.
 Inside the event handler, the recognized speech data is retrieved from the event.results object.
-The text transcript of the recognized speech is extracted from event.results[0][0].transcript.
+The text transcript of the recognized speech is extracted from the event.results[0][0].transcript.
 The extracted transcript is then used to set the value of the input field using document.getElementById('speechToText').value.

 # Overall Functionality: